haildlord/snippets/README.md

 ```

-# how to deSearalize the events from the solana blockchain, thrown at ur node.js script :
+# how to deSearalize the events from the solana blockchain, thrown at ur node.js script, RAW format :
 ```typescript
 import { PublicKey } from "@solana/web3.js";
 import IDL from "../solana_idl/solana_smart_contracts.json";